GeekInterview.com

 Priority is set in Triage meetings and many times the Testers also make the decision or atleast have a word to say...

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes

 Hello frends Some of our frends have already given the ans ..
-Now i try to give the exs for those..High Severity and Low Priority: For example in a railway reservation form it contains Custname journey date..etc.. here we've to test for duplication of forms .. means the customers has not applied with same name with same dates with same places.
+Now i try to give the exs for those..High Severity and Low Priority: For example in a railway reservation form, it contains Custname, journey date..etc.. here we've to test for duplication of forms .. means the customers has not applied with same name with same dates with same places.
 But here we have no reqquirements from client.. but this defect has high severity.. in this condition i've logged the bug as High severity and low priority..Low severity and High priority : Suppose the above same reservation form contains one typo mistake.. according to client req no typo mistakes are exists in that form.. but this has low severity according to page wise...
 This exs are given upto my knowledge..
 Let me know if i wrong..srinivas (srinivasulub1981@gmail.com)

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes

 Priority:The Importance of defect interm of customer.
-Ex:High Medium low.
+Ex:High, Medium, low.

 Severity:The seriousness of defect interm of functionality.